Applying for an Auto Loan

 Can I get approved for an auto loan before I pick out my car?

 Yes.
-Your auto loan pre-approval allows you to know exactly how much car you are pre-approved for before you shop.
-Remember—while you negotiate the best price with either a dealer or seller, don’t reveal to the seller the maximum amount of finance you are pre-approved for.
+That's called a preapproval, and it allows you to know exactly how much car you are preapproved for before you shop.
+Remember—while you negotiate the best price with a dealer, don’t reveal to them the maximum amount of financing you're pre-approved for.

-Once my loan is approved, how do I receive my check?
+Once my loan is approved, how do I get my check?

-You can receive your check via the following options:
+You can receive your check the following ways:

-- via mail sent to the address you provided (fee may apply depending on delivery type)
+- By mail sent to the address you provided (there may be a fee depending on delivery type)

-Note: If the co-applicant's address is different from the primary applicant's address, the loan check and promissory note are sent to the co-applicant first.
+Note: If the co-applicant's address is different from the primary applicant's address, the loan check and promissory note—or loan contract—are sent to the co-applicant first.

-If the application isn’t automatically approved, will I still have an opportunity to sign electronically?
+If my auto loan application isn’t automatically approved, will I still be able to sign my Promissory Note electronically?

 Yes.
 Email notifications are sent with directions on how to electronically sign your Promissory Note.

-What if time expires before I can sign the Promissory Note electronically?
+What if I run out of time to sign the Promissory Note electronically?

-If you’re unable to electronically sign your Promissory Note by the specified date, we’ll automatically mail paper loan documents to your address of record.
+If you’re unable to electronically sign your Promissory Note by the specified date, we’ll automatically mail paper loan documents to your address on record.

 How can I send my signed Promissory Note?

-Once you receive your Promissory Note, please sign it (and initial if Guaranteed Asset Protection was selected) the enclosed Promissory Note and return to Navy Federal via one of the following options:
+Once you receive your Promissory Note, please sign it (and initial if Guaranteed Asset Protection was selected) and return it to us in one of the following ways:

-- Email the document as a PDF attachment to email@example.com.
+- Email the document as a PDF attachment to firstname.lastname@example.org.
 Include your name and Access Number in the subject line.
 In the body of the email, provide your contact phone number and any additional comments you might have.
-You may send as an image from your smartphone but it may take longer to process.
+You may send the document as an image from your smartphone, but it may take longer to process.

 - Drop off the printed and signed doucument(s) at any of our branches.

 What are the current rates for new and used auto loans?

-Our advertised rates offered are subject to change at any time and depend on the individual’s credit, in addition to vehicle characteristics.
+Our advertised rates offered are subject to change at any time and depend on the applicant’s credit, in addition to vehicle characteristics.
 However, we offer competitive rates and flexible terms.
 Your actual Annual Percentage Rate (APR) will be based on your specific situation.
 Check out our auto loan options.

-How do you determine the interest rate on my auto loan?
+How will the interest rate be determined for my auto loan?

 Your auto loan rate is based on your: